Bryan Kohberger’s father joined him on 2,500-mile cross-country trip before arrest

 Two separate witnesses also recalled seeing the two men at an auto repair shop in Pennsylvania on 16 December when the pair stopped off to get the Hyundai Elantra serviced.

-One individual, who did not want to be identified, told the network that they had a friendly conversation with both Mr Kohberger and his father at the business.
+One individual, who did not want to be identified, told CNN that they had a friendly conversation with both Mr Kohberger and his father at the business.

 During that encounter, the suspect appeared “a little awkward” but did not appear suspicious, they said, adding that he had spoken of his ambitions to work in behavioural criminal justice and become a professor.